ADDITIONAL QUESTIONS FOR PRACTICE

 (ii) Whose names have been taken from the names of the elements in Latin ?

-(iii) Which are formed from the first two letters of the elements’ name ?
+(iii) Which are formed from the first two letters of the elements’ name ? - Write the correct symbols of the following elements which are written incorrectly.

-(i) FE (Iron) (ii) AL (Aluminium) (iii) CO (Cobalt) (iv) AG (silver) (v) NA (sodium) (vi) AR (Argon)
+(i) FE (Iron) (ii) AL (Aluminium) (iii) CO (Cobalt) (iv) AG (silver) (v) NA (sodium) (vi) AR (Argon) - State two examples in each case and write their chemical formulae:

 (a) Molecules having (same kind of atoms only)